Unity-Technologies/Graphics/Packages/com.unity.visualeffectgraph/Documentation~/sample-content.md

 - **VFXOutputEventPrefabAttributeHandler_Light**: When the Prefab spawns, this sets the color and the brightness of the attached Light component based on the OutputEvent's [color attribute](Reference-Attributes.md) and the script's **Brightness Scale** property respectively.
 - **VFXOutputEventPrefabAttributeHandler_RigidBodyVelocity**: When the Prefab spawns, this sets the velocity for the attached RigidBody based on the OutputEvent's [velocity attribute](Reference-Attributes.md).

+## Learning Templates

+The [Learning Templates sample](sample-learningTemplates.md) is a collection of VFX assets designed to help you learn VFX Graph concepts and features.
+It contains scenes for both URP and HDRP, a collection of effects, and a sample showcase with information and links to relevant documentation.
+To learn more about the Learning Templates sample, refer to the [Learning Templates](sample-learningTemplates.md) documentation.

 ## Visual Effect Graph Additions

 This sample includes assets and example graphs that help you get started with the Visual Effect Graph.
 For example, this sample includes: